Government of the Ukrainian People's Republic in exile: Reformation and disbandment

 In exile, the State Center existed without a legislative body – only for a short period of time in 1921 the Republic's Council, a representative body of the UPR consisting of party delegates, professional and cultural organizations, was established in Tarnów.
 After the World War II, the head of the Directorate A. Livytskyi decided to reorganize the government of the UPR.
 For this purpose, the Ukrainian National Council was established in 1947 as a pre-parliament of the State Center of the Ukrainian People's Republic in exile, which was to continue the ideological and legal traditions of the UPR since the interwar period.

+An extraordinary session of the Ukrainian National Council on 15 March 1992 adopted a resolution "About handing over authority of the State Center of UNR in exile to the state power in Kiev and termination of work of the State Center of UNR in exile".

-On August 22, 1992, Mykola Plavyuk, President of the Ukrainian People's Republic in exile, presented the diploma of the State Center of the UPR to Leonid Kravchuk, the President of Ukraine.
-This act meant that the Ukrainian independent state, proclaimed on August 24, 1991, was the successor to the Ukrainian People's Republic.
+On August 22, 1992, Mykola Plavyuk, President of the Ukrainian People's Republic in exile, presented the diploma of the State Center of the UPR to Leonid Kravchuk, the President of Ukraine during a parliamentary session.
+This act was meant to portray that the Ukrainian independent state, proclaimed on August 24, 1991, was the successor to the Ukrainian People's Republic.
+According to Ukrainian law, Ukraine is the successor state of the Ukrainian SSR that was part of the Soviet Union.